Invariance of immersed Floer cohomology under Lagrangian surgery: Introduction

-The invariance holds after the following change in the weakly bounding cochain.
-The surgered Lagrangian $L_\eps$ is obtained from $L_0$ by removing the self-intersection points $x_\pm \in L_0$ and gluing in a handle $H_\eps \cong S^{n-1} \times \R$, see Section \ref{surgsec}.
-We denote by
+The invariance of Floer cohomology under surgery holds after the following change in the weakly bounding cochain.
+The surgered Lagrangian $L_\eps$ is obtained from $L_0$ by removing the self-intersection points $x_\pm \in L_0$ and gluing in a handle